 However, although the packaging is new, the vitola chosen has been seen in the Partagás marca twice before: a tubed cigar named Petit Privados that was discontinued in the 1980s and the Partagás Petit Coronas that been introduced prior to the 1960s before being discontinued in 2002.

-There’s also been an older version of the Partagás Capitols, which was. machine-made cigar in a slightly different 5 1/8 x 40 vitola.
-Like the new version, it too was packed in tins, though the new release is machine-made.
+This is the second version of the Partagás Capitols; the first of which was a machine-made cigar in a slightly different 5 1/8 x 40 vitola.
+It too was packed in tins, and was available prior to the Cuban Revolution until being officially discontinued in 2001.

 While the new Romeo y Julieta Club Kings were finally released earlier this year, fans did not see the Partagás Capitols until August when it was formally made available at La Casa del Habano locations in Switzerland.